thinkmassive/structor/README.md

 links to the desired profile.

 Some profiles:
-* 1node-nonsecure - a single node non-secure Hadoop cluster
-* 3node-nonsecure - a three node non-secure Hadoop cluster
+* support-lab - a three node non-secure Hadoop cluster (KDC installed, not configured) with a basic Ambari blueprint applied
-* 3node-secure - a three node secure Hadoop cluster
-* 5node-nonsecure - a five node secure Hadoop cluster

-You are encouraged to contribute new working profiles that can be shared by others.

 The types of control knob in the profile file are:
 * nodes - a list of virtual machines to create